adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 description: 'Follow me along as I explore two new features of TypeScript 4.1, template literal types and recursive conditional types.
 All this to create a typed version of a function that reads data from an API.'
 ---

-This post will explore my train of thought following a question about how I would type an existing function.
+This post will explore my train of thought following a question about **how I would type an existing function**.
 The example code was not used in any production app, but it was a nice exercise in working with TypeScript while trying to solve this particular problem.

-We will go a bit deeper by using: (recursive) conditional types, template literal types, mapped types and a suit of other helper types.
+We will go a bit deeper by using (recursive) conditional types, template literal types, index accessed types, and a suite of other helper types.
 Previous knowledge of [TypeScript](https://www.typescriptlang.org/) is required in order to be able to follow along.
-Knowing about these types beforehand will also help, but I’ll try to provide links and examples so that you can read more.
+Knowing about these types beforehand will also help, but I’ll try to provide links and examples for further reading.

 So grab your preferred hot beverage and get ready for a post that goes towards the 'heavy to read' end of the spectrum.
 Experimenting with the code as we go along is encouraged, for example on the [TypeScript playground](https://www.typescriptlang.org/play).
 There is also a link with the solution at the end.

 # The problem

 Let’s assume we have an existing code base, with a general function that reads data from an API.
-We can pass it the URL, and the property names that we want to read for that specific object type.
+We can pass it the property names that we want to read for that specific object type, and the URL.
 Might look something like this:

     fetchData(properties, url) {...}

-And assuming we have a `Car` object, that looks like this:
+Assuming we have a `Car` object:

     type Car = {
         id: number;